saintograph/hero-for-hire/README.md

 Hero for Hire (HfH) allows you to find heroes (street acttors) whom you can hire for photo-moments or parties.

-You can also let the surf your couch for the night, protecting your home from the forces of evil!
+You can also let them surf your couch for the night, protecting your home from the forces of evil!